intel/neural-compressor/examples/pytorch/eager/language_translation/ptq/docs/source/migration.md

 # In transformers you can also have access to the logits:
 loss, logits = outputs[:2]

-# And even the attention weigths if you configure the model to output them (and other outputs too, see the docstrings and documentation)
+# And even the attention weights if you configure the model to output them (and other outputs too, see the docstrings and documentation)
 model = BertForSequenceClassification.from_pretrained('bert-base-uncased', output_attentions=True)
 outputs = model(input_ids, labels=labels)
 loss, logits, attentions = outputs